Sample Out-Of-Sample Inference Based on Wasserstein Distance: Abstract

 \section{Abstract}

-We present a novel inference approach which we call Sample Out-of-Sample (or SOS) inference.
-Our motivation is to propose a method which is well suited for data-driven stress testing, in which emphasis is placed on measuring the impact of (plausible) out-of-sample scenarios on a given performance measure of interest (such as a financial loss).
+We present a novel inference approach that we call Sample Out-of-Sample (or SOS) inference.
+The approach can be used widely, ranging from semi-supervised learning to stress testing, and it is fundamental in the application of data-driven Distributionally Robust Optimization (DRO).
+Our method enables measuring the impact of plausible out-of-sample scenarios in a given performance measure of interest, such as a financial loss.
 The methodology is inspired by Empirical Likelihood (EL), but we optimize the empirical Wasserstein distance (instead of the empirical likelihood) induced by observations.
 From a methodological standpoint, our analysis of the asymptotic behavior of the induced Wasserstein-distance profile function shows dramatic qualitative differences relative to EL.
 For instance, in contrast to EL, which typically yields chi-squared weak convergence limits, our asymptotic distributions are often not chi-squared.
-Also, the rates of convergence that we obtain have some dependence on the dimension in a non-trivial way but which remains controlled as the dimension increases.
+Also, the rates of convergence that we obtain have some dependence on the dimension in a non-trivial way but remain controlled as the dimension increases.